aio-libs/aiosignal/docs/index.rst

 callbacks by using ``await sig.send(data)``.

-The callback parameters, which should be passed in the ``.send()`` call, can be specificied for a type checker:
+The callback parameters, which should be passed in the ``.send()`` call, can be specified for a type checker:

 ```python
 signal = Signal[int, str](owner)